-Before the KWU is installed, consideration must be given to the location of an appropriate power supply.
-An earthed 230/240 volt mains power connection (typically a standard 3 pin outlet) must be available within 1m of the bottom right of the appliance (bottom left for a RH corner).
+Before the Fireplace is installed, consideration must be given to the location of an appropriate power supply.
+An earthed 230/240 volt mains power connection (typically a standard 3 pin outlet) must be available within 1m of the bottom right of the appliance.